- Reference Number: HEY-918/2020

 Please read the Injection information leaflet.
 Share the information it contains with your partner and family (if you wish) so that they can be of help and support.
 There may be information they need to know, especially if they are taking care of you following this examination.

-Eat and drink as usual on the day of the treatment.
-Bring your usual diabetic medications with you, especially insulin, if the timing of your visit coincides with your usual medication times.
+Please eat and drink as usual on the day of the treatment.
+Please bring your usual diabetic medications with you, especially insulin, if the timing of your visit coincides with your usual medication times.
 It would be sensible to bring a snack in case of any delays, although this is unlikely to happen.

 Please do not drive to your appointment as you will be having dilating drops in your eye/s under-going treatment and should not drive for up to 6 hours afterwards as your vision will be blurred.